moding-il/bizdoc.core/README.md

 ### Dependency Injection

 BizDoc objects support Dependency Injection.
-You consume services added in your startup.cs file in the object constructor, including BizDoc services.
+Object may consume services added in your startup.cs or one of BizDoc services.

 ```c#
 public class MyForm : FormBase<MyFormModel> {